We’ve recently released patches for our mobile SDKs: OpenTok Android SDK 2.3.1 and OpenTok iOS SDK 2.3.1.

 The OpenTok Platform started out as a real-time video communications platform, built to take on the changing landscape of digital communications.
-Throughout the years, one thing has always been clear to us: each use case that integrates the OpenTok platform has its own unique set of needs.
+Throughout the years, one thing has always been clear to us – every customer has their own unique set of needs.
 Occasionally that means that video isn’t the communications medium to lead with.
-Sometimes voice is more than enough.
+Sometimes voice is the best option.

-We’ve been working hard to keep those use cases in mind.
-Whether on mobile devices or the web, these voice-only experiences present their own unique technology and UI challenges.
+Whether on mobile devices or the web, voice-only experiences present their own unique technology and UI challenges.
 That’s why the OpenTok platform has a comprehensive voice offering with those use cases in mind.

 Today we’re pleased to announce support for Internet Explorer versions 8 & 9 through our OpenTok Plugin.
 (The previous version of the plugin supported Internet Explorer 10 & 11.)
 Now you can leverage the same native WebRTC features enjoyed by Chrome and Firefox users in Internet Explorer versions 8 through 11.